On/Off-Ramp, and cross-chain Swap via CeFi

 The Trading API is currently in beta and subject to change.
 For participation details, contact your Fireblocks Customer Success Manager or email [email protected].

-Fireblocks Trading API lets you perform on-ramp, off-ramp, and crypto swap/bridge operations through connected account-based providers.
-These flows allow you to convert between fiat and crypto or move liquidity across chains directly from your Fireblocks workspace.
-This guide shows how to discover available providers, get supported pairs and rates, create quotes, and submit executable orders.
-It also includes complete examples for DVP and prefunded settlement flows.
-Account-based providers require you to connect an account before trading.
+This guide provides step-by-step examples of how to execute various order operations using the Fireblocks Trading API via account-based providers.
+These require you to connect an account before trading.
 For instructions on how to connect accounts, see Fireblocks Connected Accounts.
-This guide covers multiple use cases including on-ramp (fiat to crypto), off-ramp (crypto to fiat), and swap/bridging.
+This guide covers multiple use cases including on-ramp (fiat to crypto), off-ramp (crypto to fiat), and bridging (crypto-to-crypto).

 Prerequisites